ganbarodigital/ts-lib-value-objects/README.md

     The only runtime performance cost is the data checking work done inside the smart constructor.
 That can still add up, if you're processing hundreds or thousands of pieces of data in a single operation / API handler.

 ### Disadvantages Of Refined Types

+* The TypeScript compiler doesn't catch operations that use mixed types (see [gotchas](#gotchas-for-branded-types-and-flavoured-types) above).
+It only catches assignments involving mixed types.

+    **This is a big disadvantage.** It puts the effort of type checking back onto the programmer.
+You can mitigate it with a disciplined approach (wrap all operations in their own functions), but beware: any approach that requires the developer to do the right thing 100% of the time always leads to bugs being shipped to production.
+Even experienced developers will make mistakes.

 * No runtime type checking.